-After a 2 year break due to Covid restrictions, the Austwick Amble Fell Race will once again be held in conjunction with the village’s Street Market on Monday 25th May 2020.
+After a 2 year break due to Covid restrictions, the Austwick Amble Fell Race will once again be held in conjunction with the village’s Street Market on Thursday 2nd June 2022.
 We once again welcome runners to this very popular bank holiday event !
 Once again, we are very grateful to CANDELISA PROPERTY DEVELOPMENT for their very generous sponsorship of this event.

 Junior races start at 11.20am (see details below) and the senior race at 1.00pm.